Settings for examining assignments

 Settings for the course room

-To use anonymous assessment (which is recommended), you first need to enable the function in the Canvas room that the assignment will be in.
-If the current Canvas room is prepared with one of KTH's templates, this setting may already be adjusted.
+To use anonymous assessment (which is recommended), function has to be enabled in the Canvas room that the assignment will be in.
+Canvas rooms that have been created with one of KTH's templates has the setting activated.
 To check or adjust the setting, go to “Settings” in the course menu.

 Choose the fifth tab “Feature Options”.
 Activate the function “Anonymous grading” and “Anonymous instructor annotations” by clicking on the symbol in the column for the function’s state.
 If a green check mark is shown, the function is enabled.